Use the Fill in the Blank Text question type to enable students to write responses in empty text fields in a question.

 If your question has more than one blank, choose your Scoring Type for the question after you have entered the correct responses to each blank.

-Select Exact Match to require that the student respond to all blanks correctly.
+Select Exact Match to require that the student responds to all blanks correctly.
 This option allocates 100 percent of the possible points for correctly responding to each blank, and zero points if the student responds to one or more blank(s) incorrectly.

 Select Partial Match to award points relative to the number of blanks the student responds to correctly.